 Royal Enfield delves into motorsport when one of its quadricycles enters the inaugural 1000 Mile Trial.
 Following a torturous cross-country route from London to Edinburgh and back, the event does much to convince the British public of the viability of motorised transport.

 The first Royal Enfield motorcycle is produced.
-Designed by Bob Walker Smith and Frenchman Jules Gotiet, it has a 1 1/2 hp Minerva engine mounted in front of the steering head.
-The rear wheel is driven by a long rawhide belt.
+Designed by Bob Walker Smith and Frenchman Jules Gobiet, it is launched at the Stanley Cycle Show in London.
+The 1 1/2 hp engine is mounted in front of the steering head and the rear wheel driven by a long rawhide belt.

 Royal Enfield’s first V-twin, using a 297cc Swiss-made Motosacoche engine, is launched at the Stanley Cycle Show.
 The model achieves numerous competition successes the following year, including in the John O’ Groats to Lands End Trial.